PennLINC/PennLINC.github.io/docs/meta-analysis/databaseSearch.md

 3. Go back to the top and click on the checkbox next to **Select 1-100** and then click on the **…** circle.
 Select **RIS** as your preferred format.
 Click **continue** and then you will have downloaded the first 100 abstracts.
 Go to the next page and repeat.

 ### 2.3.
 Upload onto Covidence
-After you’re done with these steps, upload each **.ris** or **PubMed XML** file onto Covidence.
-Once you’re done, you can begin screening abstract records in Covidence.
+After you're done with these steps, upload each **.ris** or **PubMed XML** file onto Covidence.
+Once you're done, you can begin screening abstract records in Covidence.